KawaP18/X00201097_CA3/README.md

 - CI fails immediately if tests break

 The following screenshot shows successful unit test execution within the pipeline.
-This confirms that all calculator functions are validated automatically.
+This shows that all calculator functions are checked automatically.

 ![Unit test results](screenshots/unittests.PNG)